-The computing capability of deep learning models can enable fast, accurate and efficient operations in patient care, R&D and insurance.
-Generative AI, computer vision, natural language processing, reinforcement learning are the most commonly used techniques deep learning in healthcare.
+The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 IDC claims that: